 If you read my Welcome post, though, you know I’m generally not a fan of group tours.
 But I’d make two exceptions for Iceland.
 An organized mini-bus excursion is the way to go when searching for the Northern Lights.
 It makes sense to have a local driver who knows how to reach the best, remote— and unmapped— viewing spots in near-total darkness.
 Just choose a small tour— you don’t want to be jostling with a crowd to set up your tripod.

 The second exception?
 For safety reasons, absolutely book a guided hike if you plan to visit a volcano.
 It’s a good idea anyway, but if you keep up with the news you know another eruption appears imminent.
 Geoadventures Iceland is operated by geologists who will get you as close as possible safely.
 (They know where not to step, and when the gases are deadly.)
-Read more about my hike with them here
+Read more about my hike with them here.

-Avoid Full-Day Tours
+Avoid Full-Day Tours in Iceland

 Against my own advice, I also booked mini-bus tours for the South Coast and the Golden Circle— two of the most popular tourist routes.
 And despite very informative, attentive drivers on both occasions, I regretted the decision.